 Financial Aid

-The purpose of Student Financial Services is to be consistent with the mission of Lindsey Wilson College by providing financial counseling and assistance to students in a caring and concerned manner consistent with the standards set forth by appropriate accrediting and governing bodies.
+The purpose of Financial Aid Office is to be consistent with the mission of Lindsey Wilson College by providing financial counseling and assistance to students in a caring and concerned manner consistent with the standards set forth by appropriate accrediting and governing bodies.
 Our function is to promote scholarship, grant, loan and employment opportunities for qualified and deserving students.
 We are committed to assisting students to fund their college education through financial aid such as scholarships, grants, loans and federal work study programs.
 In order to be eligible for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) every year.
 The priority deadline is October 31 of each year.
 PRIORITY DEADLINE FOR FAFSA

 Contact Information